SamanthaBooth81/yoga-flow-class-record/README.md

 [Yoga Flow Class Record Repository](https://github.com/SamanthaBooth81/yoga-flow-class-record)

 # About
-This project collects lesson data from the user for the purpose of calculating and updating student attendance and earnings within the spreadsheet.
-Alongside managing financial data, this projects aims to aid decision making with regards to their current schedule dependant on class size vs. studio capacity, and location.
+This project collects lesson data from the user for the purpose of updating lesson data and calculate earnings.

-It is made with the intention of helping a small business owner keep their financial information in order and return to the user their busiest days.
-This should in turn help with both short term and long term decision making surrounding their current timetable such as:
+It is made with the intention of helping a small business owner keep their financial information in order and keep track of total earnings, both for the lesson added and a running total so far.
-- reducing current personal lesson days (for the business owner)
-- taking on new staff
-- expansion of the lessons on offer
-- expansion of the locations on offer

 # Table of Contents